 They may perform well for years and then shock investors when conditions change.
 The trick to investing in susceptibles is to add them when they are undervalued, but strong enough to survive, and eject them when conditions are at their most favourable.

-Notes: One new addition.
-Transaction costs include £10 broker fee, and 0.5% stamp duty where appropriate.
+Notes: Added more shares in Trifast.
+Transaction costs include £10 broker fee and 0.5 per cent stamp duty where appropriate.